Skip to main content

 As a dementia progresses, it can lead to a person feeling anxious, confused and frustrated.

-A person living with a dementia may be less able to tell what they need or what they are feeling.
-So they will try to tell what they are feeling through their behaviour.
+A person living with a dementia may be less able to tell what they need or feel.
+They may show their feelings through their behaviour.

 Common signs of changing behaviour include:

-• repeating questions or carrying out an activity over and over again
+• doing the same activity over and over again

 • sleep problems